Get the Facts about the Termination of Child Support

 Support can go longer than age 23 if a child has a severe physical or mental disability that causes them to be financially dependent on their parents.

 Child support termination can be a sensitive and complex topic for many parents.
-If you believe you have a good reason to terminate child support, contact our law firm to arrange a consultation.
+If you believe you have a good reason to terminate child support, contact our law firm to arrange a case evaluation.
 We will review your situation and help you understand your rights.
 Call us at (201) 880-9770.

 Notification of Termination of Child Support